wonispotts/Vault/README.md

 ---

-## 🗺️ Index of Global Dispatches & Articles
+## 🗺️ Index of Anthropological Research
 Below are direct, unfiltered links to the source files hosted natively within this repository.

 * [Cuisine](Cuisine.pdf) — *Global culinary traditions and food heritage.*